autonity/autonity/autonity/solidity/docs/index.md

 ### RewardEvent

-_This structure tracks the activity to update rewards.
+_This structure tracks the activity that requires to update rewards.
 Any activity like increase or decrease of liquid balances or claiming rewards require updating rewards before the activity is applied.
-This structure tracks those activities, when such activity is requested._
+This structure tracks those activities, when such activity is requested.

+There are two types of reward event:
+Pending Reward Event: A reward event that cannot be applied yet.
+Bonding or unbonding request creates such reward event.
+Last Reward Event: A reward event that can be applied.
+When a pending reward event can be applied, after the epcoh is finalized, it becomes last reward event.
+If there already exists a last reward event, then it is applied before being replaced by a pending reward event._

 ```solidity
 struct RewardEvent {